wiseman-timelord/ImpExpPsd1/README.md

 ```

 ### NOTATION
-- The other dudes export psd cmdlet is [here](https://github.com/rhubarb-geek-nz/PowerShellDataFile/).
+- The other dudes export psd cmdlet is [here](https://github.com/rhubarb-geek-nz/PowerShellDataFile/), its v1.0 currently.

 ## DISCLAIMER
 This software is subject to the terms in License.Txt, covering usage, distribution, and modifications.
 For full details on your rights and obligations, refer to License.Txt.